 When a recording has an ISRC it can be uniquely and easily identified.

-- Producers of recordings assign ISRCs to their recordings to allow each recording to be clearly, unambiguously distinguished from other recordings across complex value chains
+- Producers of sound recordings and music videos assign ISRCs to allow each type of recording to be clearly, unambiguously distinguished from other recordings and music videos across complex value chains.

-- Music Licensing Companies use ISRC to identify tracks and to implement track-based distribution and reporting
+- Music Licensing Companies and other collective rights management organisations use ISRC to identify licensed music usage and to implement track-based revenue distribution and reporting.

 - Broadcasters and webcasters use ISRC in their reports of the usage of recordings.

 With the transition to digital commerce, ISRC has become increasingly important, as it can reliably identify recordings when data is exchanged between different proprietary systems.

 ISRC is a unique identifier for individual recordings.
 The individual characters comprising the ISRC carry no meaning other than to serve as an identifier for the recording.
 In particular the ISRC does not signify any rights ownership or country of origin, however ISRC can be used to reliably link to this and other relevant information held in appropriate databases.